SamNJK/MDM2-REP3/README.md

 # Task 3 - SIR Models
 #SIR.py

-Understanding the Output
+Understanding the Output:
 The script generates a plot showing the number of individuals in each state (susceptible, infected, recovered) over time.
 This plot provides an understanding of how the infection spreads and recedes in the population according to the SIR model.

-Modifying the Simulation
+Modifying the Simulation:
 You can modify the parameters of the simulation (such as the total population, the initial number of infected individuals, the duration of the simulation, the infection rate, and the recovery rate) by changing the corresponding variables in the script.

 #Stochastic_SIR.py

-Understanding the Output
+Understanding the Output:
 The script generates a plot showing the number of individuals in each state (susceptible, infected, recovered) over time.
 This plot provides an understanding of how the infection spreads and recedes in the population according to the SIR model.

-Modifying the Simulation
+Modifying the Simulation:
 You can modify the parameters of the simulation (such as the total population, the initial number of infected individuals, the duration of the simulation, the infection rate, and the recovery rate) by changing the corresponding variables in the script.